allbmw/pineaple/README.md

 # pineaple
-New css simple light-weight framework
+New simple lightweight css framework

 Full instraction you can see in documentation.pdf.